 Besides just its output capacity, there are many important things to consider when shopping for the perfect RV generator.
 While traditional gas generators require ongoing maintenance and fueling, solar generators are only as good as the quality of their battery for long and efficient lifecycles.

 Power is great, but fuel is more important for an RV generator.
-The battery storage of an RV generator will determine how long you will be able to run your devices and appliances on generator power alone (read more how to store solar energy diy).
+The battery storage of an RV generator will determine how long you will be able to run your devices and appliances on generator power alone.
 To calculate this, simply add up the wattages and approximate runtimes of your electronics with our solar load calculator.